 3. Indirect vocabulary instruction is key

-Students can learn vocabulary from hearing and seeing words repeatedly in different contexts.
+Students can learn vocabulary by repeatedly hearing and seeing words in different contexts.
 This includes exposure to vocabulary that is encountered in an independent reading book or heard in conversation, whether that be in person, in a movie, or online.
 Reading aloud to students can indirectly teach new vocabulary as well.

 4. Create quality vocabulary practices

 What are some vocabulary teaching strategies that allow students to practice vocabulary without just copying definitions from the dictionary?
-Let’s take a look at a few.
+Let’s take a look at some ideas.

-• Mind mapping: Mind maps allow visual representations of connections through the use of branches (like a tree) or colors or pictures.
+- Mind mapping: Mind maps allow visual representations of connections through the use of branches (like a tree), colors, or pictures.
 Students can use pencil and paper or digital tools to create a semantic map of how they connect to the vocabulary words.
 Some might choose images.
 Some might choose song lyrics, colors, or a tree.
 With some guidance, individuals can develop their own creative methods of building a vocabulary.

 Vocabulary instruction is often overlooked as necessary or important in our classrooms.
 However, it can serve as an equalizer and an important asset for our learners.
 Moving away from strategies to teach vocabulary that emphasize the dictionary-copying model of instruction and toward explicit, direct instruction of vocabulary is a necessary change to empower our students for long-term academic success.